This web-based generational diversity course will:

 - Making Connections: Hiring, Retention, Benefits, Performance Management, and Leadership Development

-By the end of the end of this web-based training course, participants should have an awareness of what’s written about generational differences and the extent to which those assertions hold true in their workplace.
+By the end of this web-based training course, participants should have an awareness of what’s written about generational differences and the extent to which those assertions hold true in their workplace.
 They should also have a range of tools at their disposal for improving communication.